ruby2d/ruby2d.com/_pages/learn/2d-basics.md

 square.contains?(110, 110) #=> false
 ```

-First argument to the `contains?` method is the x coordinate, and second is the y coordinate of point in question.
+The first argument to the `#contains?` method is the x coordinate, and the second is the y coordinate of the point in question.

 The same interface is used for all classes explained below.